hybridsynchaadl/hybridsynchaadl.github.io/artifact_cav2021.md

 <h2>Setting up the HybridSynchAADL tool</h2>
 The script 'set-up.sh' only sets up the environment for running the HybridSynchAADL tool and experiments.
-To analyze case study model using the HybridSynchAADL tool, you need to follow additional steps.
+To analyze the case study model using the HybridSynchAADL tool, you need to follow additional steps.

 In the artifact directory, the HybridSynchAADL tool has to create a workspace and set Maude preferences.
 Double click 'osate' in the 'hybridsynchaadl' directory.
 In OSATE2 Launcher, choose the workspace directory wherever you want (It is recommended to choose the default workspace direcory).
-There is empty project in the AADL Navigator window of OSATE2.
+There is an empty project in the AADL Navigator window of OSATE2.